24 Sep 2018

 - ./charcha/staticfiles:/static

 Finally, we have completed our docker-compose and all required configuration and ready to start production like environment on a dev box.
 You can run the following steps to start playing with it.
-Run services: docker-compose up -d Verify all services are in running state docker-compose ps, you should out like;

 Name Command State Ports